 - EIA helps in making a connection between environment and development which helps in completing the goal of sustainable development.

 What is the Process for Environmental Impact Assessment (EIA)?

-Here is a list of steps for the Environment Impact Assessment which is conducted with a very simple procedure that needs to be followed by the Project proponent before the Establishment and put in the operation of the project from the Environmental Impact Assessment Authority; here are guiding principle Steps that need to be followed for EIA process:
+Here is a list of steps for the Environment Impact Assessment which is conducted with a very simple procedure that needs to be followed by the Project proponent before the Establishment and put in the operation of the project from the Environmental Impact Assessment Authority; here are guiding principles Steps that need to be followed for EIA process:

 - Identification:- The identification of the type of project which is being undertaken by the Project proponent and the extent to which it will harm the environment, accordingly the categorization of the Project goes on;

-- Screening:- In this stage, the Proponent needs a complete and partial study of the proposed project regarding whether Environmental Clearance is mandatory or not.
+- Screening:- In this stage, the Proponent needs a complete and partial study of the proposed project regarding whether Environment Clearance is mandatory or not.
 As per the regulatory provision, the screening criteria depend upon the following criteria: